rubinusp/byu-cs460-f2021/lab-full-stack-network/README.md

    It is important that you integrate your code in the newer file, rather than simply overwriting the existing file; the existing file has been updated for use with this lab.
+Specifically:
-Specifically, the `DVRouter` class now inherits from the `TransportHost` class because it uses instances of `UDPSocket` to send and receive DV message with other routers.
+   - The `DVRouter` class now inherits from the `TransportHost` class because it uses instances of `UDPSocket` to send and receive DV message with other routers.
 That does not affect the way you called the helper method that you used previously, `_send_msg()`; its arguments are the same.
+   - The file `dvrouter.py` contains a `main()` function, such that a host running it functions like a router that forwards packets, and uses DV to learn routes and update forwarding tables.

  - In the
    [Routing Lab](https://github.com/cdeccio/byu-cs460-f2021/tree/master/lab-routing).